 Can photocopies or reproductions be made?
 Photocopies can be made of most items in our collection, based on condition and size.
 Photocopies are made by staff or volunteers and cost $.25 per page.
 Reproductions can be made of larger items, photographs or ledger books that are unable to be photocopied.
-There is a Reproduction/Publication form that must be filled out and addition fees apply.
+There is a Reproduction and Publication Permission Form that must be filled out and addition fees apply.
 Please note reproductions take approximately 2 weeks to process.

 We have a group of 8 who would like to come to do research; do we need to make a reservation?
 Reservations are requested for groups over six (6).
 We have created a Group Research Policy form which must be completed and returned two (2) weeks prior to your visit.
 Please note that we cannot accommodate groups larger than twelve (12) at one time.

 What do I need to do if I would like to become a Library & Archives volunteer?
 We are always looking for energetic new volunteers in the Library & Archives.
 To learn more about the many volunteer positions available, click here.
 To set up an appointment to discuss volunteering opportunities, please contact Amanda Eveler, Assistant Director of Library & Archives.

 What do I need to do if I would like to make a donation to the Library & Archives?
 We prefer that donors set up an appointment with a Library & Archives staff member, so that we can spend time discussing your donation with you and recording the necessary information about the items.
 To set up an appointment please contact either Lila Fourhman-Shaull or Amanda Eveler.